121st Air Refueling Wing: World War II

 Used P-39 Airacobras in preparing for duty overseas.
 Moved to England in November 1943 and became part of VIII Fighter Command.
-Trained with P-51 Mustangs and began combat operations on 11 February 1944 by making a fighter sweep over Rouen.
-Served primarily as a bomber escort organization, providing penetration (target) and withdrawal support for bombers that attacked strategic objectives on the Continent.
-Participated in the assault against the German Air Force and aircraft industry during Big Week, 20–25 February 1944.
+Trained with P-51 Mustangs and began combat operations on 11 February 1944 by making a fighter sweep over Rouen, France.
+Served primarily as a bomber escort organization, providing penetration (target) and withdrawal support for bombers that attacked strategic objectives on continental Europe.
+Participated in the assault against the German Luftwaffe and aircraft industry during Big Week, 20–25 February 1944.

 Received a Distinguished Unit Citation for two escort missions in which heavy opposition was encountered from enemy fighters: on 6 March 1944 provided target and withdrawal support during the first attack that heavy bombers of Eighth Air Force made on Berlin; on 29 June 1944 protected bombers that struck targets at Leipzig.
 Received second DUC for operations on 14 January 1945 when the group, covering bombers on a raid to Derben, broke up an attack by a large force of interceptors and in the ensuing aerial battle destroyed a number of the enemy planes.
 In addition to escort the group conducted counter-air patrols, made fighter sweeps, and flew strafing and dive-bombing missions in which it attacked airdromes, marshalling yards, locomotives, bridges, barges, tugboats, highways, vehicles, fuel dumps, and other targets.
-Participated in the invasion of Normandy in Jun 1944; the breakthrough at St Lo in July; the Battle of the Bulge, Dec 1944 – Jan 1945; and the airborne assault across the Rhine in Mar 1945.
+Participated in the invasion of Normandy in Jun 1944; the breakthrough at Saint Lo in July; the Battle of the Bulge, Dec 1944 – Jan 1945; and the airborne assault across the Rhine in Mar 1945.
 Flew its last mission, an escort operation, on 25 April 1945.

 Moved to Germany in Jul and assigned to United States Air Forces in Europe for duty with the army of occupation.
 Inactivated in Germany on 20 August 1946.